elesto-dao/elesto/docs/Explanation/ADR/adr-003-did.md

 **Verification methods and relationships**

-A verification method and it's relationships are manipulated via the `Verification` object with the following properties:
+A verification method and its relationships are manipulated via the `Verification` object with the following properties:

 - `method` a verification method as decscribed in the [W3C specification](https://www.w3.org/TR/2021/NOTE-did-spec-registries-20211102/#verificationmethod)
 - `relationships` a non-empty list of relationships associated to the verification method